merlebleue/RESCHEDULING-Multi-Objective-ALNS/README.md

 > Semester project in [Transp-OR](https://www.epfl.ch/labs/transp-or/) laboratory at EPFL.
 >
-> Author: Julien ARS in spring 2025, under the supervision of Léa Ricard and Prof. Michel Bierlaire.
+> Author: Julien ARS in spring 2025, under the supervision of Lea Ricard, Negar Rezvany and Prof. Michel Bierlaire.

 In this project, I developped an ALNS heuristic for use in railway rescheduling.
 It was part of a larger project for use in the RER Vaud under 3 different objectives (passenger cost, operator cost and deviation from the original timetable).
 The focus was on large disruptions, such as a track closure for 3 hours.